-In TPG Internet, 48 the issue was what advertisements conveyed.
+- 30. In TPG Internet,50 the issue was what advertisements conveyed.
 The advertisements in a prominent headline offered TPG Internet's Unlimited ADSL2+ internet service for \$29.99 per month.
 Less prominently, the advertisements stated that to acquire that service, the consumer was also obliged to rent a home telephone line from the supplier and to pay an additional \$30 per month for it.
 The trial judge found that the dominant message of the advertisements was that the entire cost of the internet service was \$29.99 per month, with no other charges and no obligation to acquire another service.
 The advertisements were misleading or deceptive because in fact the consumer had to pay \$30 per month more.
-The High Court agreed.
-49

-The Full Court of the Federal Court disagreed with the trial judge because the judges there considered that consumers must be taken to have read or viewed the advertisements with knowledge of the commercial practices of bundling and set up charges.
-The High Court disagreed with that, holding that the tendency of the advertisements to mislead was not neutralised by the Full Court's attribution of knowledge to members of the target audience that ADSL2+ services may be offered as a bundle.
-The High Court held that it was no answer to whether the advertisement was misleading or deceptive that consumers who signed up for the package offered could be expected to fully understand
+The High Court agreed.51 - 31.
+The Full Federal Court disagreed with the trial judge because the judges there considered that consumers must be taken to have read or viewed the advertisements with knowledge of the commercial practices of bundling and set up charges.
+The High Court disagreed with that, holding that the tendency of the advertisements to mislead was not neutralised by the Full Court's attribution of knowledge to members of the target audience that ADSL2+ services may be offered as a bundle.52 The High Court held that it was no answer to whether the advertisement was misleading or deceptive that consumers who signed up for the package offered could be expected to fully understand the nature of their obligations to TPG Internet by the time they actually became its customers.53 The Court held that the trial judge was correct in identifying the vice of the advertisements to be that they required consumers to find their way through to the truth past advertising stratagems which had the effect of misleading, or being likely to mislead them.
+The plurality stated:54